Definition Of Altruism & Altruistic Behavior

 Takeaway

-Altruism is the act of doing something kind or helpful for someone else at some cost to yourself and without expecting anything in return.
+Altruism exists as the act of doing something kind or helpful for someone else at some cost to yourself and without expecting anything in return.
 Aside from taking care of family, friends, and neighbors, altruism may also benefit your mental health and overall well-being, from increased stress resilience to increased longevity.
 Meeting with a therapist is another way to improve or maintain your mental health.

 Seeking to improve your mental health?